-Natural Hazards Identified by the State Identified by the Hazard Mitigation Committee Notes Fire Urban - Not covered by this natural hazard plan.
-Wildfire/Brushfire ✓ Sea Level Rise ✓ Infectious Disease - Not covered by this natural hazard plan.
-Drought ✓ Earthquake ✓ Tornado ✓ Human-Caused Hazards Cyber Security - Not covered by this natural hazard plan.
+Natural Hazards Identified by the State Identified by the Hazard Mitigation Committee Notes Fire - Urban Not covered by this natural hazard plan.
+While still a threat to Newport, these are typically man-made disasters.
+Wildfire/Brushfire ✓ Sea Level Rise \checkmark Infectious Disease - Not covered by this natural hazard plan.
+While still a threat to Newport populations, disease is generally considered a biological event, not meteorological, environmental, or geological.
+Drought ✓ Earthquake ✓ Tornado \checkmark Human-Caused Hazards Cyber Security - Not covered by this natural hazard plan.
 Chemical Incident - Not covered by this natural hazard plan.
 Terrorism - Not covered by this natural hazard plan.
 Biological Incident - Not covered by this natural hazard plan.
-Radiological Incident - Not covered by this natural hazard plan.
-Civil Unrest - Not covered by this natural hazard plan.
+Radiological Incident Not covered by this natural hazard plan.
+Civil Unrest Not covered by this natural hazard plan.
 Technological Hazards Infrastructure Failure - Not covered by this natural hazard plan.